pathfinder-for-autonomous-navigation/FlightSoftware/ptest/configs/README.md

 ## Items
 - `seed` : Randomization seed for simulation.
-- `single_sat_sim`
-  - If set to true, the MATLAB simulation expects there to be one device, `FlightController`, so that it can run a mission simulation on just one satellite.
-  - If set to false, the MATLAB simulation expects there to be two devices, `FlightControllerLeader` and `FlightControllerFollower` to be defined, so that a full mission simulation may be carried out.
 - `devices`: A list of device configuration objects, each with the following data:
   - `name` of device.
   - `run_mode`: Either set to `teensy` or `native`, depending on whether the device is connected via a Teensy or if the device should be emulated with a desktop binary.